rotick/axues/README.md

 ## Features

 - 🦾 Full support for [axios](https://github.com/axios/axios) features
+- ✨ Supports Vue 3 and Vue 2.7
 - 🎭 Global configuration for requests, handling of responses and errors
 - 🎃 Responses cacheable, request retryable and cancellable
-- ☎️ Simple integration with global interactive components, such as loading indicators, confirm dialogs, and toasts
+- 🕰️ Simple integration with global interactive components, such as loading indicators, confirm dialogs, and toasts
 - 🏍️ Built-in request debouncing

 ## Install